Whats-Cookin/trust_claim_backend/README.md

 ## Run the application

-Running in application in docker is only important if you don't want to set up postgresql server in your pc.
-If you choose to not use docker in development, then set the postgresql db url in .env file.
+Running the application in docker is only important if you don't want to set up postgresql server in your pc.
+If you choose to not use docker in development, then set the postgresql db url and env variables in `.env` file.
 Check [Env variables](#env-variables) section.

-Create a `.env` file in project root directory.
-And refer to [Env variables](#env-variables) section.

 Then running below command is sufficient.